LeoMcBills/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 3. The numbers speak for themselves
 This function prints out all numbers from 0 to and also including 9 then jumps to the next line.

+4. I believe in numbers and signs
+This function is similar to the function we have just seen but the difference is that this one doesn't print 2 and 4 in the series.